Ezmyrelda/twa/README.md

 :beer::beer::beer::beer::beer::beer:

-Twemoji Awesome plugin for Jekyll
 This is a Jekyll plugin for Twitter Emoji.
-It is based heavily
-(read: essentially lifted)
-on the work of [@23maverick23](https://github.com/23maverick23) in the case of the Jekyll source.
+It is based heavily* on the work of [@23maverick23](https://github.com/23maverick23) in the case of the Jekyll source.

 and